Fårö: Cinematic heritage

 Swedish filmmaker Ingmar Bergman lived and died on Fårö and several of his films were filmed there, among them Through a Glass Darkly (1961), Persona (1966), Hour of the Wolf (1968), Shame (1968), The Passion of Anna (1969), and Scenes from a Marriage (1973), as well as Liv Ullmann’s Faithless (2000), based on a Bergman screenplay.
 The Bergman Week is a tribute to the filmmaker held on the island every June.
 Fårö itself is the subject of Bergman's documentary films Fårö Document (1970) and Fårö Document 1979.

 Andrei Tarkovsky wanted to film The Sacrifice on Fårö but was denied access by the military, so it was filmed further south on Gotland at När instead.

 Mia Hansen-Løve filmed and set her film Bergman Island (2021) on Fårö.

 Tourism

 An annual event on Fårö is "Fårönatta" (Fårö Night), held in September, during which restaurants and bars stay open all night, craft stands are set up and the church holds a midnight Mass.

-Landowners

-Several families on Fårö, often originating from larger cities such as Gothenburg and Stockholm, are locally referred to as the Fårö frälse.
-These families own significant amounts of property on the island, typically in the form of small hamlets used as private retreats.
-The land was originally owned by the local government and was sold to Swedish citizens—often those with military service or a clean legal record—after it was deemed surplus to military requirements.